So you’ve decided you want to go to Disney World! That’s awesome! That’s amazing! That’s…. overwhelming.

 Prices, events, and crowds can all vary depending on what time of year you decide to travel.

 In recent years, the busiest times have changed.
-June and August aren't nearly as crowded as they used to be, and crowds seem to be growing in the months of October (Food and Wine Festival, Mickey’s Not So Scary Halloween Party, and Fall breaks at many schools are all factors), November (People celebrating Thanksgiving and time off of work and school), and December (Winter breaks and Mickey’s Very Merry Christmas Party).
+June and August aren't nearly as crowded as they used to be, and crowds seem to be growing in the months of October (Food and Wine Festival, Halloween parties at the parks, and Fall breaks at many schools are all factors), November (People celebrating Thanksgiving and time off of work and school), and December (Winter breaks and Holiday events at the parks).

 Take a look at our month by month breakdown of weather, activities, and events that might impact crowds to decide what dates work best for you.

 Once you have an idea of dates that work for you, you can price out resort options.